 SQL injection also called Structured Query Language, is basically a type of attack on websites/applications that lets an attacker insert malicious statements into the web application, to gain access to the database.
 He can create, update, and even delete the data in the database.

 Try MilesWeb’s Secured WordPress Hosting!
-Get Now!

 Some of the popular database engine using SQL are:

 - SQL Server

 In the above list, MySQL stands in the second position in the list.
 This is because WordPress which uses SQL has contributed to around more than 35% of the internet.
 It has thereby become the target of hackers and identity thefts.

 How Does WordPress SQL Injection Work?